Smokefree hospitals

 Your midwife will explain the importance of trying not to smoke during pregnancy and will be on hand to refer you to our midwifery assistants who will support you through your journey.

-Our tobacco dependency treatment service will support you alongside the community stop smoking service (Stockton only for the latter).
+Our community midwifery assistants and tobacco dependency treatment service will support you alongside the community stop smoking service (Stockton only for the latter).

 What to expect when you meet our team